 Imported nuts and dried fruits may be subject to a random aflatoxin test at the point of entry or at point of sale.
-At the port, usually one out of ten containers is sampled to be tested for aflatoxin.
 Aflatoxin certificates issued by accredited laboratories in the country of origin must accompany nuts and specific dried fruits (i.e. prunes, blueberries, raisins, and cranberries).
 Greek port authorities may randomly sample and test again upon arrival.
 Consignments found to contain aflatoxins in excess of the EU tolerance are rejected.
-If the shipment is not returned to the country of origin or sent to an EU-approved re-processing facility elsewhere in the EU within 60 days, it is confiscated and destroyed.
+If the shipment is not returned to the country of origin or sent to an

+EU-approved re-processing facility elsewhere in the EU within 60 days, it is confiscated and destroyed.
 APHIS phytosanitary certificates also are required for ground nuts imported into Greece in accordance with the current EU legislation in effect.